 1.2.2.
 Priority for assessment is given to evaluate the progress and achievement of students giving first priority to:

 - Student achievement in literacy and numeracy, especially in Years 7-10; and then to:

 - The breadth and depth of learning related to the needs, abilities and interests of students, the nature of the Longburn Adventist College curriculum, and the scope of the New Zealand curriculum.

 1.2.3.
-Assessment information is used to identify Longburn Adventist College students who are not achieving, at risk of not achieving, those who have special needs, and to identify aspects of the curriculum which require particular attention.
+Good quality assessment information is analysed to identify Longburn Adventist College students who are not progressing and/or achieving, at risk of not achieving, those who have special needs (including gifted and talented students), and to identify aspects of the curriculum which require particular attention.

 1.2.4.
 Assessment types and conditions will be governed by the Senior Academic Handbook.